lucifer1004/jlbun/README.md

 ---

-## Memory Management (v0.1)
+## Memory Management

 ### `Julia.scope()` - The Recommended Way

-**v0.1's flagship feature**: All Julia objects created within a scope are automatically tracked and freed when the scope exits.
+All Julia objects created within a scope are automatically tracked and freed when the scope exits.

 ```typescript
 import { Julia } from "jlbun";